npsot_bluebonnet_full_color

 2. Your meetings are your time to shine.
 The more “put together” or professional your meeting is, the better the impression you will make on visitors, and the more likely they will be to join you.

-3. For all kinds of help, contact the Vice President Chapter Liaison for suggestions and guidance.
+3. For all kinds of help, contact the Administrative Assistant for suggestions, guidance and contact information for the Vice President Chapter Liaison.

 4. When choosing your chapter name, consider a short name that reflects your community.
 Use your city or county name, a regional name, particularly if you will be trying to draw members in from several communities.
 Here is a list of current chapter names.